 The Sarfatti Chandelier in a white themed living room

 The Sarfatti Chandelier in a darker toned living room

 Sarfatti Chandelier in the dining room

-In a special dining room a Sarfatti Chandelier fits in perfectly.
-With a modern dining table or a traditional wooden table the Sarfatti Chandelier really stands out.
+In a special dining room, a Sarfatti Chandelier fits in perfectly, either with a modern dining table or a traditional wooden table.
 Our advice is to use minimalistic decorations when using the Sarfatti Chandelier as a statement piece to hang above your dining rooms table.